 Benefits are locally driven.
 Premium plans are more valuable where medical costs for individuals are high, and there is no good option to private insurance.
 For example, employees would have a different perception where quality health care is government subsidized.
 The value that employees place on a benefit varies by country.

 The concept of "Benefit" is not the same everywhere.
-For example, certain countries include allowances and some working tools.
-You may want to revisit how you are estimating your costs through this lens.
+For example, certain countries include allowances and working tools.
+You may want to revisit your programs and costs through this lens.

-Let me offer a tip on cost savings: just by finding synergies and economies of scale (e.g. pooling vendors, fewer brokers, etc.) you could save a lot of money without compromising your offer.
+Let me offer a tip on cost savings: just by finding synergies and economies of scale (e.g. pooling vendors, fewer brokers, etc.) you could save a lot of money without compromising what employees value.